-No. of No. of Total Verifiable Relevant Relevant to External Professionalism

-Activities Technical Hours hours to Practising Cert. to your skills

-Skills Practice role (and own firm

-Activities Area verifiable)(see - hours

-(see (a)) (b))

-4 2 25 20 20 hours 3 hours 10 hours See (c)
+No. of Activities No. of Technical Skills Activities Total Hours Verifiable hours Relevant to Practice Area (see (a) and (b)) External to your own firm - hours Professionalism skills 4 2 25 20 20 hours 10 hours See (c)

 - (a) A minimum of 20 hours must relate to technical skills that are relevant to the actuary's practice area see para.
-3.2.2 (b) of ASP PA-1, v1.4. - (b) Practising certificate holders must complete at least 3 hours of verifiable CPD activities that are technically relevant to the practising certificate role see para.
-3.2.2 (c) of ASP PA-1, v1.4. - (c) Actuaries in Category 1 must complete such training on professionalism skills as may be required by the Society from time to time see 2.2.6 above.
+3.2.2 (b) of ASP PA-1, v1.5. - (b) CPD activities relating to technical skills should normally include some activities that are specifically relevant to the particular responsibilities attaching to the actuary's role see para.
+3.2.2 (c) of ASP PA-1, v1.5. - (c) Actuaries in Category 1 must complete such training on professionalism skills as may be required by the Society from time to time see 2.2.6 above.

-Category 2 Requirements
+Category 2A Requirements

-2.3 Category 2
+2.3 Category 2A